scipy-conference/scipy_proceedings/papers/varun_kapoor/00_varunclaudia.rst

 Track Analysis
 **********************

 After obtaining the tracks from BTrackmate we save them as Trackmate XML file, this file contains the information about all the cells in a track.
 Since the cells can be highly erratic in their volumetric motions, we use Napari, an Euler angle based viewer, to visualize such tracks from different reference positions.
 We made a python package to export the XML files previously saved in Fiji and convert them into the tracks layer of Napari.
-We made a customised widget to view selected tracks, display the track information and save the cell track along user selected view.
-Such animation recordings can be saved as a mp4 file.
+We made a customised widget to view selected tracks, display the track information and save the cell track along user selected view, as shown in

-We created a cutomized Napari widget as shown in Figure :ref:`intensity-napari`.
-On the left panel we have the image and tracks layer whose display properties can be changed from the top left panel.
-In the bottom left we have the dropdown menu enlisting all the tracks.
-User can select the track to be displayed in the central window where it is easy to switch between the hyperstack and the 3D view using bottom left buttons.
-The user can also choose to view all the tracks at once and then toggle the visibilty of the tracks using the eye icon next to the image and tracks layer.
-On the top right panel we show two plots displaying the track information.
-The 3D central view can be rotated, translated and the selected view can be saved as an animation using the bottom right animation panel.
+Figure :ref:`intensity-napari` A, On the left panel we have the image and tracks layer whose display properties can be changed from the top left panel (1).
+In the bottom left we have the dropdown menu enlisting all the tracks (2).
+Users can select the track to be displayed in the central window where it is easy to switch between the hyperstack and the 3D view (3).
+The user can also choose to view all the tracks at once and then toggle the visibilty of the tracks using the eye icon next to the image and tracks layer (4).
+On the top right panel we show two plots displaying the track information (5).
+The 3D central view can be rotated, translated and the selected view can be saved as an animation using the bottom right animation panel (6).
 For the cells that divide we show the intensity variation and associated fast fourier transform for each tracklet.

 We provide two example jupyter notebooks with the package.
-In the first one we compute the cell distance from the tissue boundary change over time for dividing and non-dividing trajectories seperately.
+In the first one we compute the cell distance from the tissue boundary change over time for dividing and non-dividing trajectories.
 The user selects a track of interest and it displays two plots next to the track view that show this distance change over time for the whole track (non-dividing trajectory) and the starting and end location of cell in the track as shown in Figure :ref:`division-napari-start`.
-For the tracks which had multiple events of cell division we show the distance change over time of each tracklet that comprises the track, in the localization plot the parent tracklet start and end location is shown in green while all the daughter cell start and end locations are shown in red.
-In the second example notebook we change the plots to show instead intensity change in the track over time along with the associated frequency of intensity oscillation present in each tracklet of the track if any is present.
+For the tracks with multiple events of cell division we show the distance change over time of each tracklet, in the localization plot the parent tracklet start and end location is shown in green while all the daughter cell start and end locations are shown in red.
+In the second example notebook the plots show intensity change in the track over time along with the associated frequency of intensity oscillation present in each tracklet.
 The frequency associated with each tracklet is computed using the scipy implementation of fast fourier transform.
+The results of track analysis can be saved as plots, mp4 files of the track animation or csv files.

 .. figure:: Figures/IntensityFFT.png